Webinar: Improving Accessibility and Use of NASA Earth Science Data

 - Use NetCDF, GRIB, and HDF raster data formats across applications directly without extracting any subdataset.

-- Publish output within representational state transfer (REST) image services or Web Mapping Service (WMS) for time and space enabled web application development.
+- Publish output within representational state transfer (REST) image services or Web Map Service (WMS) for time and space enabled web application development.

 During this webinar, participants will learn how to leverage geospatial applications such as ArcGIS, Open-source Project for a Network Data Access Protocol (OPeNDAP) and ncWMS in the production of Earth science information, and in increasing data accessibility and usability.